SRP offers inclusive employee benefits to support mothers at every step of their parenting journey.

 Apart from new-parent support, SRP offers a dependent care flexible spending account (FSA) to help offset the financial costs of parenthood and offers family events such as an annual Easter egg hunt and Halloween festival.

-Senior Administrative Assistant Audria Newbold, mom of a 6-month-old and a 4-year-old, said, “The FSA allows us to contribute tax-free and then be reimbursed for things like formula, diapers, and medical and dental expenses.”
+Senior Administrative Assistant Audria Newbold, mom of a 6-month-old and a 4-year-old, said, “The FSA allows us to contribute tax-free and then be reimbursed for medical and dental expenses.”

 Support that goes beyond traditional family structures.